-The elliptic Euler-Poisson-Darboux equation in cylindrical coordinates $(\ref{Euler-Poisson-Darboux equation-meridional})$ on the other side leads to Vekua type systems, studied with different values of the parameter $\alpha$ in the context of monogenic functions of axial type by Sommen, Pe\~{n}a Pe\~{n}a, Sabadini \cite{Sommen:1988,PenaSommen:2012,PenaSabSommen:2017} and Eriksson-Bique, Orelma, Vieira \cite{ErOrelVie:2017}:
+On the other hand, the Eq. $(\ref{Euler-Poisson-Darboux equation-meridional})$ leads to a family of Vekua type systems studied by Sommen, Pe\~{n}a Pe\~{n}a, Sabadini \cite{Sommen:1988,PenaSommen:2012,PenaSabSommen:2017} and Eriksson, Orelma, Vieira \cite{ErOrelVie:2017} in the context of monogenic functions of axial type with different values of the parameter $\alpha$: